lirmm/waves-demo/docs/installation.rst

 Installation
 ============

-GET a WAVES web-app online following the next few steps, WAVES can run on Apache, Nginx with uWSGI
+GET a WAVES Demo site online following the next few steps, WAVES can run on Apache, Nginx with uWSGI

 ..
 WARNING::
     To run WAVES, it's strongly recommended that you setup a dedicated user, because WAVES run with